 - Pour in the wine and broth and cook until the liquid stops bubbling, about 1 minute.

 - Tuck the lemon slices equally amongst the artichokes, then nestle the chicken thighs between the artichokes and the lemons.
-Transfer the skillet to the oven and braise until the chicken is cooked through and reaches 165°F using an instant read thermometer, 20-25 minutes depending on size.
+Bring the liquid to a simmer, then transfer the skillet to the oven and braise until the chicken is cooked through and reaches 165°F using an instant read thermometer, 20-25 minutes depending on size.

 - Plate the chicken, then top with artichokes and pan sauce.
 Garnish with chopped tarragon, and serve immediately.